handsontable/handsontable/CONTRIBUTING.md

 ## Team rules

+1. We're using `npm workspaces` - this requires you to use `npm@7+`.
-The Handsontable team utilizes Git-Flow.
+2. The Handsontable team utilizes Git-Flow.
 Read more - [How we use Git-Flow](https://github.com/handsontable/handsontable/wiki/How-we-use-Git-Flow)